 Cholesterol is necessary for certain functions of the body.
 Although it has such a bad reputation when it comes to health, cholesterol is critically important to the human body.
 Having no cholesterol would be fatal.
-It comprises the muscles, hormones, bone structure, brain, and whole body.
+It the muscles, hormones, bone structure, brain, and whole body.
 It is one of those elements that hold the body together.
 Without blood, we die.
 In the same way, without cholesterol, we also die.
 That’s how important it is.
 Our bodies actually make cholesterol.

 However, there is a slight misconception behind what people say as good and bad cholesterol.
 Cholesterol has only one formula and that is C27H46O.
 However, we often hear it said that HDL is “good” cholesterol and LDL is “bad” cholesterol.
 What is this slight misconception about?

 HDL, which stands for High Density Lipoprotein, is not even cholesterol.
 And thus, cannot be classified as good cholesterol.
 The same goes with LDL, which stands for Low Density Lipoprotein.

 Cholesterol, as well as fat, is not water soluble.
 They cannot be transported by the water in the body.
 HDL and LDL are the lipoproteins that carry fat and cholesterol in our bloodstreams.
 However, to make things simpler, LDL is termed as the bad cholesterol and HDL as the good cholesterol.

 LDL is more often called “bad” cholesterol.
 It is known as bad cholesterol because high levels of this in the body can lead to plaque buildup in the arteries resulting in stroke and heart disease.
 The plaque buildup can also cause atherosclerosis, a condition where arteries get clogged and make them less efficient and less flexible.
 It can also potentially cause peripheral artery disease which is plaque buildup in the artery supplying blood to the legs.

 Good Cholesterol (HDL)